-What To Do When You Want To Buy A Home But Have Bad Credit
+How To Buy A Home But Have Bad Credit

 buying a home how to get mortgage approved with bad credit

 Credit scores are not just a number.
 They are an indicator for how likely you are to pay back money that has been loaned to you.
 On the smallest scale are personal credit cards and on the larger scale are mortgage loans.
 Big purchases are made possible by lenders who aid you with lump sums of money that you must pay back with an added fee or interest.
-The best interest rates are reserved for those with high scores, like 700-850.
+The best interest rates are reserved for those with high scores, like a 700-850 score.

-The credit score isn't the only thing that mortgage lenders look at when deciding if they'll lend to you and on what conditions.
+The credit score isn't the only thing that mortgage lenders look at when deciding if they will lend to you and on what conditions.
 But it holds a lot more weight when you have bad credit.
 What is considered to be a bad credit score varies by credit bureaus and lenders but below 500 is a minimum score for many.
 Some require at least 600.
 So we'll go over ways to buy a house, or secure a mortgage loan, when your score is between 500-650.

 Build Your Credit